top of page

 Here's a breakdown of some of the most basic manufacturing costs:

 1. Raw materials and auto parts: This is easily the biggest driver behind the bulk of the price of a new car.
-The rubber tires, engine block, doors, and more add up to about 57% of the vehicle's price.
+The rubber tires, engine blocks, doors, and more add up to about 57% of the vehicle's price.

 2. Research and development: Mandatory safety research and product development must be done before any new model is manufactured.
 While it's less flashy than racing stripes, it's super important for brands to stay on the road year after year, passing on the additional 16% to drivers.